Homemade Lamb or Goat Sausage with Mint

-Lamb or goat, and mint is a classic flavor combination for a reason.
-A great way to enjoy the two is in our fresh, homemade lamb and mint sausage (a customer request) developed by Chef Alan Bergo.
-It takes only minutes to make, especially if you have a stand mixer as chef recommends.
-But, even if you don’t, you can still make a great homemade sausage forming it by hand.
+Lamb or goat and mint is a classic flavor combination for a reason.
+A great way to enjoy the two is in our fresh, homemade lamb and mint sausage recipe.
+It takes only minutes to make, especially if you have a stand mixer.
+If no mixer is available you can still make a great homemade sausage forming it by hand.

 Fresh mint and lamb is a classic combination.

-If you have a few pantry staples on hand, you’re ready to go.
+It’s an easy recipe.
 Take a little salt, pepper, grated ginger, fresh mint, ground lamb, and an egg yolk or two, mix it all together, let it sit overnight and then cook–that’s it.
-Resting overnight is optional, but chef recommends it for the best texture and juicy snap you expect from a great sausage, and, it allows to aroma of the fresh mint to permeate the meat for a stronger flavor.
+Resting overnight is optional, but chef recommends it for the best texture and juicy snap you expect from a great sausage.
+Resting overnight also infuses the aroma of the fresh mint into the lamb.

 Get Cooking